 It's not just about beer and brats.
 This Oktoberfest has many family-friendly activities with face-painting, street performers, and all of the incredible summer activities Snowbird is known for.
 Try the alpine slide, mountain coaster, or the brand new ZipWhipper.
 There's ropes course for big folks and a mini-ropes course for the kids.
 There's a bungee trampoline and summer tubing.
 Take a leisurely ride up the Peruvian chairlift and hike down.
 Or take a tram ride up to the top of the mountain in the new tram car or, beginning this year, on top of the tram car with the rooftop balcony.

 Many vendors from near and far will be present to hawk unique gifts and souvenirs, which are fun to admire while enjoying the cool mountain air.
 Traditional German fare, including bratwurst, sauerkraut, spaetzle, apple strudel, pretzels, beef rouladen, and more, will provide ample sweet and savory food in addition to Snowbird’s usual dining options.

 A more scenic and diverting escape from the valley would be tough to find.
 Be sure to head up to Snowbird this summer or fall to enjoy Oktoberfest.
 Prost!

 Tips for Making the Most of Snowbird’s Oktoberfest

-- Due to the popularity of this event, parking is limited and Snowbird will be charging $10 per car for a parking space.
+Due to the popularity of this event, parking is limited and Snowbird will be charging a fee for a parking space.
 Please do your part to carpool and help reduce congestion and emissions in the canyon.
 We came up here for the fresh air, after all!

 Practice the following phrase several times before heading off to Oktoberfest: “Halt deine Lederhosen fest!” [hahlt dey-neh leh-dehr-ho-sehn fest] which means: “Hold onto your Lederhosen!”